-This base prospectus (the "Base Prospectus") has been approved by the Central Bank of Ireland (the "Central Bank"), as a competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation") as a base prospectus issued in compliance with the Prospectus Regulation.
+This base prospectus (the "Base Prospectus") has been approved by the Central Bank of Ireland (the "Central Bank"), which is the Irish competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
 The Central Bank only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Issuer or the Guarantor nor as an endorsement of the quality of the Notes that are the subject of the Base Prospectus and investors should make their own assessment as to the suitability of investing in the Notes.
-Such approval relates only to Notes which are to be admitted to trading on a regulated market for the purposes of the Prospectus Regulation and/or which are to be offered to the public in any Member State of the European Economic Area or the United Kingdom.
+Such approval should not be considered as an endorsement of the Issuer or the Guarantor nor as an endorsement of the quality of the Notes that are the subject of the Base Prospectus.
+Investors should make their own assessment as to the suitability of investing in the Notes.
+Such approval relates only to Notes issued under the Programme within twelve months after the date hereof.
 This Base Prospectus is valid for a period of 12 months from the date of approval.
 The obligation to supplement this Base Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Base Prospectus is no longer valid.